R32/clib/README.md

 clib
 --------

-- `tinyalloc`: **first-class heaps** can be destroyed at once instead of deallocating each object separately.
+- `tinyalloc`: the **first-class heaps** that can be destroyed at once instead of deallocating each object separately.

 - `slist.h`: Singly Linked List.